sfk14/DHClass-Hub/Class-Examples/Cheese-Straws-Exercise/TEI-Reference.md

 * [**TEI P5 Guidelines: The Whole Set**](http://www.tei-c.org/release/doc/tei-p5-doc/en/html/index.html)

 ### Just for fun:
-[Songs about TEI (and related document encoding)](http://www.tei-c.org/Vault/Songs/) composed in the early years of the TEI community
+[Songs about TEI (and related document encoding)](http://www.tei-c.org/Vault/Songs/) composed in the early years of the TEI by community members